Sevenhampton, Gloucestershire: Name

 The name element seve (13th–14th century) is from English dialect seave (sedge or rush).
 (Note: WiKtionary : English dialect < seave > From Old Norse sef, whence also Danish siv, Icelandic sef and Swedish säv (“club-rush”).)
 (Note: WiKtionary : Old Norse < sef > " sedge, rush ".)
 The springs and streams that feed the River Coln in its early stages provide an ideal habitat for sedges and rushes to grow.
 During the medieval period sedges and rushes were known as "seaves".
 (Note: See Rushbearing > Dialect names for rush) The name element Seven arose from a common mistake whereby Anglo-Saxons confused Old Norse sef for Old English seofon (seven).
 (Note: WiKtionary : Old Norse < sef > " sedge, rush ".)
 (Note: WiKtionary : Old English < seofon > " seven ".)

 The name element hampton is from Old English hām and tūn.
 (Note: WiKtionary : Old English < hām) (Note: WiKtionary : Old English < tūn) The toponym for Sevenhampton might therefore be village where seeves grow (or "overgrown with seeves").

 History

 The Domesday Book entry for Sevenhampton also included Prestbury in the land and resources totals, which were 5 lord's plough teams and 29 men's plough teams of ploughland, 20 acre of meadow, and 1 by 0.5 leagues (Note: Woodland 3.0 mi * 1.5 mi) of woodland.

 A rabbit warren was established in the woods in the 13th century, however the warren was later destroyed in the 17th century.

-During the Middle Ages the woods were of economic importance for the supply of timber and firewood; also for sheep grazing in the wood-pasture's.
+During the Middle Ages the woods were of economic importance for the supply of timber and firewood; also for sheep grazing in the wood-pastures.
 Parts of the woods were available to local people as common land for the grazing of horses and cattle.